aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/wordart/_index.md

 url: /net/wordart/
 ---

-## **WordArt API**
+## **About WordArt?**
-WordArt is any kind of effect that changes the visual appearance of the text.
-Here are some of the effects, that can be applied to the text as a WordArt: shadows, outlines, colors, gradients, curved style, 3D effects and others.
-Skewing, bending, stretching the shape of the text can be also called a WordArt.
-WordArt effects are not a limited list of effects, but an approach of modifying regular text to make it more attractive for users.

-Microsoft has added support of WordArt as a text modifying feature to Office products, giving a life to it for all PowerPoint presentation formats.
+WordArt or Word Art is a feature that allows you to apply effects to texts to make them stand out.
+With WordArt, for example, you can outline a text or fill it with a color (or gradient), add 3D effects to it, etc. You also get to skew, bend, and stretch the shape of a text.

+{{% alert color="primary" %}}

+WordArt allows you to treat a text as you would a graphical object.
+In general, WordArt consists of effects or special modifications made to texts to make them more attractive or noticeable.

+{{% /alert %}}

+**WordArt in Microsoft PowerPoint**

-Aspose.Slides API supports WordArt since 20.10 version.
-In PowerPoint, you usually choose one of the predefined WordArt templates, which is a set of effects applied to the text or its shapes.
+To use WordArt in Microsoft PowerPoint, you have to select one of the predefined WordArt templates.
+A WordArt template is a set of effects that gets applied to a text or its shape.

-In Aspose.Slides, it is possible to create your own WordArt programmatically, combining any effects altogether.
-Let us create a new WordArt with Aspose.Slides for .NET, comparing each step with the same step in PowerPoint.We will start with the simplest example and move to the most complicated way of displaying text.
+**WordArt in Aspose.Slides**

+In Aspose.Slides for .NET 20.10, we implemented support for WordArt and made improvements to the feature in subsequent Aspose.Slides for .NET releases.

+With Aspose.Slides for .NET, you can easily create your own WordArt template (one effect or combination of effects) in C# and apply it to texts.

+## Creating a Simple WordArt Template and Applying It to a Text

+**Using Aspose.Slides**

-First, let's create a simple text:
+First, we create a simple text using this C# code:

 ``` csharp
 using (Presentation pres = new Presentation())